Jobs at TBB

 Overview of Temple Administrator Role

-The Temple Administrator ensures a functional, efficient, and welcoming office environment that supports all aspects of synagogue life.
-The Temple Administrator reports directly to the Rabbi for direction and guidance with regularly scheduled meetings with the Rabbi and staff.
+The Temple Administrator supports TBB Leadership to ensure a functional, efficient, and welcoming office environment that enables and sustains all aspects of synagogue life.
+The Temple Administrator reports directly to the TBB President and Vice President for direction and guidance, and has regularly scheduled meetings with the Rabbi and staff.

 Primary Responsibilities